jamesbriggs/pico-build/README.md

 - secure
 - no additional computer resources required
 - can be distributed to end-users
-- requires no licensing or support.
+- requires no licensing or support
 - less is more!

 ## License